1904labs/streaming-data-pipeline/README.md

 Open up `StreamingPipeline.scala` from src/main/scala/com/labs1904/spark.

+### Setup a Hive table that points to the enriched result stored in hdfs.
+Run a query to verify that the data is successfully stored ( e.g. select all user names who gave reviews a rating of 4 or greater )
 ### Stretch: Filter out junk data.

 A separate topic exists called reviews-and-junk, which mostly contains reviews in the same format as above.
 However, it